bugzilla/bugzilla/docs/en/rst/using/understanding.rst

        This field shows the deadline for this bug.

 *Attachments:*
-   You can attach files (e.g. testcases or patches) to bugs.
+   You can attach files (e.g. test cases or patches) to bugs.
 If there are any attachments, they are listed in this section.
 See :ref:`attachments` for more information.